grebtsew/Number_of_Persons_in_room_from_IP_camera/README.md

-# Number of persons in room from IP camera
+# Detect and calculate number of persons in room from several IP camera in real time using Tensorflow
 A multithreaded program that calculate and detect number of persons in a room with Tensorflow object detection.

-Now with an easy filter functionallity and can also handle several cameras at once!
-We compare detections to avoid adding same person twice.
+# How to run
+Start this program by installing the imports needed in python3.
+Then run the main.py file.
+Edit source_list in main.py for more cameras.

 # Source
 This codes object detection assume from: